 Dose: 2 doses, 3 weeks apart

 How does it work?: Pfizer/BioNTech’s vaccine is injected into the muscle.
 And must be stored at -94 degrees Fahrenheit.
-It uses genetic material called mRNA.
-Basically, this messenger (hence the 'm') delivers a piece of the coronavirus’s genetic code to the body’s immune system.
-The body uses that information to build spike proteins (the protein found on the surface of the coronavirus) and replicates it.
+Unlike J&J’s vaccine, it uses genetic material called mRNA instead of DNA to send an alert to the immune system.
+Basically, this messenger delivers a piece of the coronavirus’s genetic code to the body’s immune system.
+The body uses that information to build spike proteins and replicates them.
 After this process is complete, the immune system is now able to recognize the virus and attack it when it enters the body.

 Side effects: No serious side effects.
 Some trial participants reported pain at the injection site and flu-like symptoms like fever, chills, and body aches.
 But UK health officials are saying people with a "significant history of allergic reactions" should hold off on getting this vaccine after two health care workers had adverse reactions after getting the first dose.